This post may contain affiliate links.

 Instructions

-Whisk together ground coconut sugar, flour, rosemary, and salt.
+- Whisk together sugar, flour, rosemary, and salt.
 Using a spatula or wooden spoon, mix oil and 1 ½ tablespoons water into the flour until combined and mixture looks slightly crumbly.

-For the filling, sprinkle gelatin over 2 teaspoons water in a small bowl and let sit until softened, about 5 minutes.
+- Sprinkle gelatin over 2 teaspoons water in a small bowl and let sit until softened, about 3 minutes.
 Microwave gelatin mixture until bubbling around edges and gelatin dissolves, 10–15 seconds.

-Increase speed to medium-high and whip just until stiff peaks form, 3–4 minutes.
+- Increase speed to medium-high and whip just until stiff peaks form, 2–3 minutes (keep an eye on it, the addition of gelatin will make it whip much quicker.)

-Place mascarpone in a small bowl, add a few scoops of the whipped cream mixture to the mascarpone and fold to combine.
-Transfer mascarpone mixture to bowl with remaining whipped cream mixture and gently fold in until combined.
+- Transfer mascarpone mixture to bowl with remaining whipped cream mixture and gently fold until combined.

-Spread mascarpone cream evenly into cooled tart crust; refrigerate tart until filling has set a bit, about 30 minutes.
-Arrange berries and rosemary on tart as desired.
+- Spread mascarpone cream evenly into cooled tart crust; refrigerate tart until filling has set a bit, about 30 minutes.

-To serve, remove outer ring or tart pan, slide a thin metal spatula between tart and and tart pan bottom, and carefully slice tart onto a serving platter or cutting board.
+- To serve, remove outer ring of tart pan, slide a thin metal spatula between tart and and tart pan bottom, and carefully slice tart onto a serving platter or cutting board.